 Figure 6-4 shows the trends in median installed prices for distributed PV systems in the Berkeley lab database divided into three sub-categories; residential PV systems, small non-residential systems (up to 500kW) and large non-residential systems (between 0.5 MW and 5 MW).
 The shaded areas around the solid median price line are the 20th and 80th percentile ranges.
 As can be seen in Figure 6-4, the installed prices for all three groups of distributed PV systems have fallen rapidly since 2000 with an interruption between 2005 and 2009 and a slowing down of the rate of decline starting in 2014.
-The median prices for residential systems have fallen from over \$12/W in 2002 to \$3.8/W in 2019, from over \$11/W to \$3.1/W for small non-residential systems and from over \$9/W in 2004 for large non-residential systems to \$2.3/W. The installed prices in Figure 6-4 is the upfront cost and does not include any financial incentives.
+The median prices for residential systems have fallen from over \$12/W in 2002 to \$3.8/W in 2020, from over \$11/W to \$2.9/W for small non-residential systems and from over \$9/W in 2004 for large non-residential systems to \$2.2/W. The installed prices in Figure 6-4 is the upfront cost and does not include any financial incentives.

-Figure 6-4: Installed price trends among grid-connected, distributed PV systems (Source: LBNL [9])
+Figure 6-4: Installed price trends among grid-connected, distributed PV systems (Source: LBNL [10])

-Figure 6-5 shows the installed price in \$/W for the utility-scale PV projects in the Berkeley Labs database based on the year of the projects' commissioning.
+Figure 6-5 shows the installed cost in \$/W for the utility-scale PV projects in the Berkeley Labs database based on the year of the projects' commissioning.
 Utility-scale in the Berkeley Labs report includes ground-mounted PV projects larger than 5 MW in capacity.
+As can be seen in the figure, the median price for utility-scale PV projects in the Berkeley Lab database has dropped from \$5.38/W for the projects commissioned in 2010 to \$1.4/W for the projects commissioned in 2020.

-Figure 6-5: Installed price of utility-scale PV systems over time (Source: LBNL [10])
+Figure 6-5: Installed cost of utility-scale PV systems over time (Source: LBNL [11])